-As me and those around me are nearing the intimidating age of 30, a lot of things are spinning through our heads.
+As myself and those around me are nearing the intimidating age of 30, a lot of things are spinning through our heads.
 Babies.
 Careers.
 Wrinkles.
-And as if that wasn’t enough, we women have to seriously think about our long term health goals.
+And as if that wasn’t enough, we women have to seriously think about our long-term health goals.
 Do I want strong and healthy bones into my elderly years?
-Do I want to be independent with my daily activities right up until the last day.
+Do I want to be independent with my daily activities right up until the last day?
 I think yes.
 Ensuring our calcium needs are being met is not an easy task.
-There is only so much kale, kefir, and choy sum we can fit into one day (for other non-dairy sources of calcium see see 10 Surprising Non-Dairy Sources of Calcium).
+There is only so much kale, kefir, and choy sum we can fit into one day (for other non-dairy sources of calcium see 10 Surprising Non-Dairy Sources of Calcium).
 With the knowledge that our bones are continuously being built until around age 30, in my last sprint to the dirty thirty I want to make sure I’m giving my bones the nutrients they need.
 These Simple High Calcium Citrus and Fig Energy Balls are a good way to pack in maximum calcium into a delicious morning or afternoon snack.
 Chia, tahini and figs are all good sources of this essential mineral, and luckily they all taste great together!

 “At around age 18-20 up to 90% of our peak bone mass is acquired, and bone tissue can keep growing until around age 30.
 At peak bone mass our bones have reached their maximum strength and density.
 Women will experience minimal change in total bone mass between age 30 until menopause.”